IIIF/api/source/api/index.md

 ## Community Cookbook

-The [cookbook][cookbook] gathers together examples of how to create IIIF Presentation API assets, in order to:
+The [Cookbook][annex-cookbook] gathers together examples of how to create IIIF Presentation API assets, in order to:

  * Provide many more examples than the specification alone can do, for reference and learning;
  * Encourage publishers to adopt common patterns in modeling classes of complex objects;
- * Enable client software developers to support these patterns, for consistency of user experience (when desirable);
+ * Enable client software developers to support these patterns, for consistency of user experience (when desirable); and
  * Demonstrate the applicability of IIIF to a broad range of use cases.

-The community welcomes additions to the [cookbook][cookbook] and to get started have a look at the cookbook process and say hello on the cookbook [slack][slack] channel.
+The [Cookbook][annex-cookbook] webpages are under constant development and the list of recipes include links to completed recipes and place holders for future recipes.
+The community welcomes additions to the [Cookbook][annex-cookbook].
+To get started, review the [Cookbook process][recipe-process] and say hello on the Cookbook [Slack][slack] channel.

 ## Older Versions